eventide-project/docs/core-concepts/messages/README.md

 ## Events and commands are kinds of messages

 The only real difference between a command message and an event message is the way that they are named.
 Command messages are named in the imperative tense (eg: _DoSomething_) and event messages are named in the past tense (eg: _SomethingDone_).
-Other kinds of messages in the Eventide toolkit include snapshots, reader positions
+Other kinds of messages in the Eventide toolkit include snapshots and consumer positions.

 ## Messages are formatted as JSON when stored